trailofbits/polytracker/README.md

 POLYOUTPUT: Provides a path/prefix to output polytracker information too

-POLYCONFIG: Provides a path to a JSON file specifying setings
+POLYCONFIG: Provides a path to a JSON file specifying settings

-WLLVM_ARTIFACT_STORE: Provides a path to an exisiting directory to store artifact/manifest for all build targets
+WLLVM_ARTIFACT_STORE: Provides a path to an existing directory to store artifact/manifest for all build targets
 ```

 ## Configuration Files

 Rather than setting environment variables on every run, you can make a configuration file.